fontforge/fontforge/doc/sphinx/appendices/ff-history.rst

 In July Michal Nowakowski gave me a patch which vastly improved the truetype auto instructor.
 I told him I'd only accept it if he would support it.
-After some initial grumbling he did so -- and then proceded to make it even better!
+After some initial grumbling he did so -- and then proceeded to make it even better!
 Then about a week later Alexej Kryukov said he wanted to make the autoinstructor support diagonal stems, and the two of them started working together on this.

 At the Libre Graphics Meeting Dave demoed Raph Levien's spiro splines and encouraged me to integrate them into fontforge.
 But Raph released under GPL and wasn't willing to change, and I released under BSD and wasn't willing to change.
-I got permision from Raph to repackage his spiro routines into a small shared library (libspiro) which could be released separately from FontForge but to which FontForge could link.
+I got permission from Raph to repackage his spiro routines into a small shared library (libspiro) which could be released separately from FontForge but to which FontForge could link.
 And we had Raph's spiros in FontForge.